-And last week we found a new face of communication in the form of Melissa McCarthy.
+And we’ve found a new face of communication in the form of Melissa McCarthy.
 The comedienne transformed into a White House press secretary for a Saturday Night Live skit, not once, but twice*.
-The results were in equal parts hilarious and horrifying...
+The results were in equal parts hilarious and horrifying…

 So, we thought we’d do a post mortem and see what we could learn about what not to do when in the role of a public facing communicator**.

 **Please note, if the content of this blog bears any resemblance to actual persons, living, dead or current White House Secretary, it is purely deliberate.

 Don’t make it a ‘you’ vs ‘them’ situation

 Melissa McCarthy’s first mistake was to metaphorically light a match and burn every bridge ever built to the ground, by alienating the entire world’s media.

 Calling journalists liars and implying they’ve wronged you is unlikely to get you off on the right foot.
 A big part of a communicator’s role is to build trusted relationships by being a single source of truth.
 This can take months, if not years to build, and as Melissa McCarthy so beautifully demonstrated, just seconds to destroy.